-- Administrators are freed from manually collecting payments — members can pay directly by themselves.
+Pros: Administrators are freed from manually collecting payments — members can pay directly by themselves.
 Admins don't have to be there for members to pay.

 The benefits of in-app payments far outweigh all cons, so more and more coworking spaces are deciding to integrate payments.